-The Cradle Coast campus offers a dynamic program of place-based initiatives and events throughout the year which promote and foster culture and creativity, and provide our local communities with accessible learning opportunities.
+The Cradle Coast campus presents a dynamic annual program of exhibitions and events which promote and foster culture, learning and creativity for our communities, students, staff and alumni.

 For more information, contact Joanna Gair - Arts and Public Programs Coordinator: Joanna.Gair@utas.edu.au

 The University of Tasmania's Cradle Coast campus seeks to support educators, makers, artists, designers and researchers interested in exploring their interpretations and perspectives of Tasmania’s North-West region.

 Since its inception in 2011, the Cradle Coast campus Artist in Residence program (AIR) has offered financial support to local, interstate and international practitioners, working in a broad range of creative disciplines.

 A $5000 grant is offered each year to a successful, established applicant to support their AIR project within the North-West Tasmanian community.

 The successful applicant may choose to work from the University's Mooreville Road site, within Makers' Workshop at the West Park precinct, or at a self-nominated location in the Cradle Coast region.